01 of 08

 Cresting the Third Wave at Milk & Pull

 About as different from their original Bushwick shop layout-wise as is possible, of all the cafes in this roundup, the cleverly-named Milk & Pull seemingly has the most potential to be a good Third Wave shop.
 Serving Stumptown, sandwiches, and a standard array of baked goods in a large, plain corner space with lots of natural light, blond wood, exposed brick, and a somewhat minimal amount of furniture, Milk & Pull is inconsistent both in drink preparation and customer service, despite having all of the right equipment and ingredients at hand.
-On occasion you can score a well-pulled, balanced espresso and a smile, but more often all the staff are looking at their iDevices.
+On occasion, you can score a well-pulled, balanced espresso and a smile, but more often all the staff is looking at their iDevices.
 Wifi is on the intermittent side.

 Milk & Pull, 778 Seneca Ave (at Madison St), Ridgewood, Queens, 11358Continue to 6 of 8 below.

 Despite proclaiming in oddly capitalized fashion on their front window, “We Create Coffee, Others just Sell it,”[sic] there’s nothing special about The Spot’s coffee - their apparently house-roasted coffee is difficult to choke down.
 Generic cakes fill their pastry case - the baklava I tried was overly sweet and lacking the flavor to pull this off.
 A large, square space populated with worn wooden two and four-tops located near the Fresh Pond Rd commercial strip, The Spot has a loyal following of locals and students, many making use of the free wifi to work on their laptops.
 There’s a separate entrance for takeout.

 The Spot, 6105 Madison St (near Fresh Pond Rd), Ridgewood, Queens, 11358Continue to 7 of 8 below.